Breakthrough/PySceneDetect/manual/api/video_stream.rst

 Usage Example
 ===============================================================

-A :py:func:`VideoStream <scenedetect.video_stream.VideoStream>` is not used directly, but by constructing a concrete implementation from :py:module:`scenedetect.backends`.
+A :py:class:`VideoStream <scenedetect.video_stream.VideoStream>` is not used directly, but by constructing a concrete implementation from :py:mod:`scenedetect.backends`.
 In most cases where any backend is acceptable, the :py:func:`scenedetect.backends.open_video` function can be used.

 Assuming we have a file `video.mp4` in our working directory, we can load it and iterate through all of the frames: